ahoffer/osgi/05-trial-provider/README.md

 #### Step 7 - Build, install, and test the `trial` service provider
 * Remember, trial bundle imports the Java package `api`.
 Be sure the `api` bundle is loaded into the OSGi runtime first.
-* Use the Karaf `capabilities` command to verify the bundle provides the `api.Factorizer` service.
+* Use the Karaf `services` command to verify the bundle provides the `api.Factorizer` service.
 Look for something like this:

 ```test